-Arye Rosen received the Bachelor of Science degree in engineering (Cum Laude) from Howard University, Washington, DC, while employed at the Embassy of Israel in the Office of the Scientific Counselor.
-He received the Masters degree in engineering from Johns Hopkins University, Baltimore, MD, the M.Sc. degree in physiology from Thomas Jefferson University, Philadelphia, PA, and the Ph.D. degree in electrical engineering from Drexel University, Philadelphia, PA.
+Arye Rosen received the Bachelor of Science degree in Electrical Engineering from Howard University, Washington, DC, while employed at the Embassy of Israel in the Office of the Scientific Counselor.
+He received the Masters of Science degree in Engineering from Johns Hopkins University, Baltimore, MD, the M.Sc. degree in Physiology from Thomas Jefferson University, Philadelphia, PA, and the Ph.D. degree in electrical engineering from Drexel University, Philadelphia, PA.

 Dr. Rosen, was employed at RCA/David Sarnoff Research Center from 1967 to 2003, rising to the highest technical rank of Distinguished Member of Technical Staff, where he was involved in research and development of microwave and millimeter wave/THz devices and circuits, microwave optical interaction, and high power semiconductor lasers.